urosevic/stock-ticker/readme.txt

 == Hall of Fame ==

+Kudos to:

-Kudos to [patchstack researchers](https://patchstack.com/database/vulnerability/stock-ticker) for early reporting vulnerabilities!
+* [Patchstack](https://patchstack.com/database/vulnerability/stock-ticker) and [Wordfence](https://www.wordfence.com/threat-intel/vulnerabilities/wordpress-plugins/stock-ticker) researchers for early reporting of vulnerabilities.

-A big **thank you** goes to [@flexer](https://wordpress.org/support/users/flexer/), [@khunmax](https://wordpress.org/support/users/khunmax/), [@k2_1971](https://wordpress.org/support/users/k2_1971/) and [@vijaleshk](https://wordpress.org/support/users/vijaleshk/) who do tests with alpha versions of plugin until we finally released v3.0.0.
-And also important to mention [@eigood](https://wordpress.org/support/users/eigood/) who pointed me to AlphaVantage.co as a replacement for Google Finance.
+* fellow alpha testers [@flexer](https://wordpress.org/support/users/flexer/), [@khunmax](https://wordpress.org/support/users/khunmax/), [@k2_1971](https://wordpress.org/support/users/k2_1971/), and [@vijaleshk](https://wordpress.org/support/users/vijaleshk/), for release v3.0.0.
+* [@eigood](https://wordpress.org/support/users/eigood/), who pointed me to AlphaVantage.co as an alternative to Google Finance.
+* [@rbrodrecht](https://profiles.wordpress.org/rbrodrecht/) for helping with Alpha Vantage entitlement implementation.

 == Frequently Asked Questions ==

 = How to know which stock symbols to use? =

-You can use standard symbols from stock exchanges supported by AlphaVantage.co.
-For example, you can try with AAPL, MSFT, IBM, CSCO, GOOG, YHOO, AMZN (Apple Inc; Microsoft Corporation; International Business Machines Corporation; Cisco Systems, Inc.; Google Inc; Yahoo!
-Inc; Amazon.com, Inc.)
+You can use standard symbols from stock exchanges supported by AlphaVantage.co, such as AAPL, MSFT, IBM, CSCO, GOOG, YHOO, and AMZN (Apple Inc., Microsoft Corporation, International Business Machines Corporation, Cisco Systems, Inc., Google Inc., Yahoo!
+Inc., Amazon.com).

-To check if AlphaVantage.co support your preferred symbol(s), you can use *Symbol Search & Test* tool on plugin settings page to search for keysords and symbols on AlphaVantage.co directly from your WordPress dashboard.
+To check if AlphaVantage.co supports your preferred symbol(s), you can use the *Symbol Search & Test* tool on the plugin settings page to search for keywords and symbols on AlphaVantage.co directly from your WordPress dashboard.

-= Stock Exchange or Symbol I need does not work! =
+= The stock exchange or symbol I need does not work! =

-Try to find correct symbol on AlphaVantage.co by looing for it in *Symbol Search & Test* tool.
-Even try alternatives or company name.
-If that does not help, search Alpha Vantage community forum [www.alpha-vantage.community](https://www.alpha-vantage.community/) or contact [Alpha Vantage support](https://www.alphavantage.co/support/#support).
+Try to find the correct symbol on AlphaVantage.co by looking for it in the *Symbol Search & Test* tool.
+Even try alternatives or the company name.
+If that does not help, you can search the Alpha Vantage community forum [www.alpha-vantage.community](https://www.alpha-vantage.community/) or contact [Alpha Vantage support](https://www.alphavantage.co/support/#support).

 = How to get Dow Jones Industrial Average or other Indexes? =

-Unfortunately, AlphaVantage.co no longer supports indexes (mid-2020).
-That is why Stock Ticker no longer provide quotes for them.
+AlphaVantage.co does not support indexes since mid-2020.

 = How to get Crude Oil, Gold and other commodities? =

-Unfortunately, AlphaVantage.co does not support commodities (metals, energies, grains, meats, softs).
-That is why Stock Ticker can't provide quotes for them.
+Commodities are not supported by the Stock Ticker.

-= How to get currency exchange rate? =
+= How to obtain a currency exchange rate? =

-Use Currency exchange symbols like `EURGBP` to get rate of `1 Euro` = `?
-British Pounds` Please note, since mid-2020 AlphaVantage.co does not support anymore format `EURGBP=X` so use syntax without `=X`.
+Forex is not supported by the Stock Ticker.

-= How to get proper stock price from proper stock exchange? =
+= How to get the proper stock price from a proper stock exchange? =

-Enter symbol in format `EXCHANGE:SYMBOL` like `LON:LLOY` or `SYMBOL.EXCHANGE` like `LLOY.LON` for Lloyds Banking Group Plc from London Stock Exchange market.
+Enter symbol in format `EXCHANGE:SYMBOL`, like `LON:LLOY` or `SYMBOL.EXCHANGE` like `LLOY.LON` for Lloyds Banking Group Plc from the London Stock Exchange market.

-Please note that AlphaVantage.co does not provide stock data always for all existing stocks.
+Please note that AlphaVantage.co does not always provide stock data for all existing stocks.

-= How to get descriptive title for currency exchange rates? =
+= How to get a descriptive title for currency exchange rates? =

 Add to `Custom Names` legend currency exchange symbol w/o `=X` part, like:

 `EURGBP;Euro (€) ⇨ British Pound Sterling (£)`

-= How to add Stock Ticker to header theme file? =
+= How to add Stock Ticker to the header theme file? =

-Add this to your template file (you also can add custom parameters for shortcode):
+Add this to your template file (you can also add custom parameters for the shortcode):

 `<?php echo do_shortcode('[stock_ticker]'); ?>`

-= How to customize quote output? =
+= How to customise quote output? =

-On Settings page for plugin you can set custom Value template.
-You can use macro keywords `%exch_symbol%`, `%symbol%`, `%company%`, `%price%`, `%volume%`, `%change%`, `%changep%` and `%ltrade%` mixed with HTML tags `<span>`, `<em>` and/or `<strong>`.
+On the Settings page for the plugin, you can set a custom Value template.
+You can use macro keywords `%exch_symbol%`, `%symbol%`, `%company%`, `%price%`, `%volume%`, `%change%`, `%changep%` and `%ltrade%` mixed with HTML tags `<span>` (allowed `class` and `style` attribute), `<em>` and/or `<strong>`.

 Default template is `%company% %price% %change% %changep%` but you can format it like: